carterjswift/sharkjam/README.md

 - If you get errors relating to import statements, it's likely that not all necessary packages were installed.
 Running `flutter pub get` should resolve this.

+### Clearing the Database

+To clear the database, uncomment line 18 in `database_provider.dart` and refresh the application.